Here’s an interesting question about first person character description and how to write character descriptions from Anne:

 I’m looking for how to write character descriptions of first person narrators in clever ways.
 It’s just so awkward to have people describe their own looks.
 I’ve heard that editors are sick of the old “I stared in the mirror” approach.
 I’ve used the self-effacing “I wish I were better looking” approach to first person character description, but that too seems overdone.

 How to Write Character Descriptions Without Sounding Awkward

 I have to admit, when I read some bad character self-description in a manuscript, it makes me wince.
 Never in my life have I, for example, “examined my dark brown locks in the mirror, giving my tall frame a once-over, and wishing, for once, that my blue-green eyes would just pick a color and stick with it.”
 Who thinks like that?

 The obvious problem is, of course, that we may think like this if we were seeing ourselves for the first time, but most of us are very familiar with what’s in the mirror.
 In this case, I feel like we’re all expecting the contrived, super unique self-description, and we’re already groaning about it.
-How to write character description that sounds natural in first person POV?
+How to write character descriptions that sounds natural in first person point of view?

 Stop Trying So Hard, Deliver It, and Move On